Desync-ai/desync.ai_tools/README.md

 # Desync.AI Tools

-A modular, open-source toolkit for stealthy web data extraction, boilerplate cleaning, and structured output storage — powered by the `desync-search` API.
+An open-source toolkit for stealthy web data extraction, boilerplate cleaning, structured output storage, and a lot more coming soon — powered by the `desync-search` API.

 ---